Linda Morkan maintains a litigation practice dedicated to appellate advocacy, and she chairs the firm's Appellate Practice Group.

-Since joining the firm, Ms. Morkan has been involved in more than 175 appeals before the Connecticut Supreme and Appellate Courts; the Rhode Island Supreme Court; the Supreme Judicial and Appeals Courts of Massachusetts; the New York Court of Appeals; the U.S. Court of Appeals for the First, Second, Fifth, Sixth, and D.C.
+Since joining the firm in 1988, Ms. Morkan has been involved in more than 200 appeals before the Connecticut Supreme and Appellate Courts; the Rhode Island Supreme Court; the Supreme Judicial and Appeals Courts of Massachusetts; the New York Appellate Division and Court of Appeals; the U.S. Court of Appeals for the First, Second, Third, Fifth, Sixth, and D.C.
 Circuits; and the U.S. Supreme Court.

 Following her graduation from law school, Ms. Morkan served as law clerk to the Honorable Daniel F. Spallone of the Connecticut Appellate Court.

 Ms. Morkan has been listed in The Best Lawyers in America© in the area of Appellate Law since 2008, and selected to the Connecticut Super Lawyers list since 2006.
 She also contributes to the firm’s Massachusetts Appellate Blog.